 Talcahuano, Feb.
-20th, 1835.-At Talcahuano the great earthquake was felt as severely as in the city.
+20th, 1835 .- At Talcahuano the great earthquake was felt as severely as in the city.
 It took place at the same time and in a precisely similar manner.
-Three houses only, upon a rocky foundation, escaped the fate of all those standing upon the loose sandy soil which lies between the sea-beach and the hills.
+Three houses only, upon a rocky foundation, escaped the fate of all those standing upon the loose sandy soil which lies between the sca-beach and the hills.
 Nearly all the inhabitants escaped uninjured, but they had scarcely recovered from the sensations of the ruinous shocks, when alarm was given that the sea was retiring !
-Penco\ was not forgotten : apprehensive of an overwhelming wave, all hurried to the hills as fast as possible.
+Penco was not forgotten; apprehensive of an overwhelming wave, all hurried to the hills as fast as possible.

-About half an hour after the shock, when the greater part of the population had reached the heights, and the sea had retired so much that all the vessels at anchor, even those which had been lying in seven fathoms water, were aground; and all the rocks and shoals in the bay were visible ;---an enormous wave was seen forcing its way through the western passage which separates Quiriquina Island from the main land.
-This immense wave passed rapidly along the western side of the bay of Concepcion, sweeping the steep shores of every thing movable within thirty feet (vertically) from high water mark.
+About half an hour after the shock, when the greater part of the population had reached the heights, and the sea had retired so much that all the vessels at auchor, even those which had been lying in seven fathoms water, were aground; and all the rocks and shoals in the bay were visible :- an enormous wave was seen forcing its way through the western passage which separates Quiriquina Island from the main land, This immense wave passed rapidly along the western side of the bay of Concepcion, sweeping the steep shores of every thing movable within thirty feet (vertically) from high-water mark.
 It broke over, dashed along, and whirled about the shipping as if they had been light boats, overflowed the greater part of the town, and then rushed back with such a torrent, that almost every movable, which the earthquake had not buried under heaps of ruins, was carried out to sea.
-In a few minutes the vessels were again aground, and a second great wave was seen approaching, with more noise and impetuosity than the Though this wave was, more powerful, its effects were not first. so considerable, simply because there was less to destroy.
-Again the sea fell, dragging away quantities of wood-work, and the lighter materials of houses, and leaving the shipping aground.
+In a few minutes the vessels were again aground, and a second great wave was seen approaching, with more noise and impetuosity than the first.
+Though this wave was more powerful, its effects were not so considerable, simply because there was less to destroy.
+Again the sea fell, dragging away quantities of wood-work, and the lighter materials of houses, and leaving the shipping aground, was seen, between Quiriquina and the main land, apparently larger than either of the former waves.
+Roaring, as it dashed against every obstacle, with irresistible force it rushed along the shore, destroying and overwhelming.
+Quickly retiring, as if spurned by the foot of the hills, the retreating wave dragged away such quantities of household effects, fences, furniture and other movables, that, after the tumultuous rush was over, the sea appeared covered with wreck.
+Exhaustion appeared to follow these efforts.
+Earth and water trembled.
+Numbers of the inhabitants now hastened to the ruins, anxious to ascertain the extent of their losses, and to save some money, or a few valuable articles, which, having escaped the sweep of the sea, were exposed to depredators.a During the remainder of the day and the following night, the earth was not quiet many minutes at a time.
+Frequent, almost incessant tremors, occasional shocks, more or less severe, and distant subterranean noises, kept every one in anxious suspense, Some thought the crisis had not arrived, and would not descend from the hills into the ruined town.
+Others, searching among the ruins, started at every shock, however slight, and almost doubted that the sea was not actually rushing in again to overwhelm them.
+Nearly all the inhabitants, excepting a few who went on board vessels in the harbour, passed the night upon the hills without shelter.